simplybusiness/jimmy/README.md

 Use `gem-release` to maintain versions https://github.com/svenfuchs/gem-release.

-To update the minor version (e.g. 0.0.1 to 0.0.2), after merging the PR to `master` run:
+To update the patch version (e.g. 0.0.1 to 0.0.2), after merging the PR to `master` run:

 ```
 gem bump --tag --release